 （9）Use the employment promotion plan to help the unemployed to work in local areas and provide entrepreneurial counseling services, along with interest subsidies for entrepreneurial loans to help micro-entrepreneurs.

 3.Seek fair labor relations and bolster labor standards:

 （1）Perfect regulations on labor union organization; assist workers in organizing unions; and promote collective bargaining.

 （2）Establish a legal framework to protect dispatched workers and their labor rights.

-（5）Review regulations for special-category workers to ensure worker health and wellbeing.
+（4）Review regulations for special-category workers to ensure worker wellbeing.

-（6）Research and develop legal frameworks to safeguard the rights of part-time workers and enhance the labor rights of those contracted to work hourly.
+（5）Research and develop legal frameworks to safeguard the rights of part-time workers and enhance the labor rights of those contracted to work hourly.

 （1）Promote the labor health service system and enhance the physical and mental health of workers.

 （2）Promote systematic mechanisms for hazard exposure, assessment and control of chemicals harmful to the health of workers.

 （3）Promote input control and back-end management of machinery, equipment or other apparatus of the work place.